Bienfait-ijambo/dto-validator-class/README.md

     *  @IsDate decorator : checks if a property is a date

 Note : The usage of @IsDate, @IsBool,@IsNumber are the same means that the can take an `object ` with message as argument to define a custom message.
-But the `@Required ` decorator can take an ` object as argument` with ``message,Length object to define the min anx max character of a string.
+But the `@Required ` decorator can take an ` object as argument` with ``message,Length object to define the min and max character of a string.

 ## Real world example